 There are several important things to understand about misrepresentation:

 - If someone who is sponsoring a foreign national makes a misrepresentation, then it is the foreign national who will be found to be inadmissible.
+In 2018, the Federal Court of Canada in Li v.
+Canada determined that the Canada Border Services Agency can in such circumstances commence removal proceedings against the Sponsor, a decision which is as of writing under appeal.

 - It is important to note that the rule against misrepresentation applies to permanent residents as well as foreign nationals.
 A permanent resident can be removed from Canada and/or lose their status if they commit misrepresentation.